Man convicted of killing a 15-year-old girl in her home in 2001 is executed by injection in Indiana

 Roy Lee Ward, 53, was put to death at the Indiana State Prison in Michigan City.
 Indiana Department of Correction said in a statement that the process started shortly after midnight and Ward was pronounced dead at 12:33 a.m.

-Ward’s last meal was from Texas Corral and included a hamburger.
-His last words reported by Indiana Department of Correction were “Brian is going to read them,” but it was unclear when exactly he made the statement.

-He was convicted in the rape and murder of 15-year-old Stacy Payne.
-Authorities said Ward attacked the girl with a knife and dumbbell in her family’s home near Dale, about 30 miles (48 kilometers) east of Evansville.
-The crime rocked the small community of roughly 1,500 people.
+Ward was convicted in the rape and murder of 15-year-old Stacy Payne.
+Authorities said Ward attacked the girl with a knife and dumbbell in her family’s southern Indiana home.
+The crime rocked Dale, a community of roughly 1,500 people.

+Ward’s last meal included a hamburger from Texas Corral, according to IDOC.
+One of his spiritual advisors, Deacon Brian Nosbusch, was allowed in the chamber.
+Nosbusch said he held Ward's right hand as the drug was administered.

+“He closed his eyes.
+His hand that I was holding turned blue and he was gone," Nosbusch said.
+"There was no movement at all from the body.
+He blinked at me just before.”

+Hours after the execution, attorneys shared a copy of what Ward intended as his final words.

+“I wish I could go back and change things, but I can’t.
+I hate myself for what I did,” Ward said in the statement.
+“If I could take with me every bit of pain I have caused Stacy and her family, I would.
+There is no excuse.
+I also hurt my family, I wish I could take that away.
+I have asked God for forgiveness, even though I feel I do not deserve it and cannot forgive myself.
+I hope my execution gives Stacy’s family some peace.”

 Ward had exhausted his legal options after more than two decades.
-His attorney, Joanna Green, said days before the execution that Ward was “very remorseful” about the crime.”
+One of his attorneys, Joanna Green, said days before the execution that Ward was “very remorseful.”

+Afterward she said other attorneys who witnessed the death had “nothing unusual to report” but couldn't see Ward's face.

 Ward's execution came amid questions about Indiana's handling of the powerful sedative pentobarbital.
 Last year state officials ended a 15-year pause on executions, saying they'd been able to obtain drugs used in lethal injections that had been unavailable for years.